High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Introduction

-\emph{(ii) Intensity dependence:} CWE is a linear process, i.e. the laser-to-SHHG conversion efficiency of CWE is constant over a large driving intensity range $>10^{15}\:$W/cm$^2$~\cite{thaury_high-order_2010}, whereas relativistic SHHG is highly nonlinear, i.e. the conversion efficiency increases rapidly over a large $a_0$-range from $a_0\sim1$ until a saturation in the the ultra-relativistic limit $a_0\sim100$~\cite{thaury_high-order_2010,edwards_x-ray_2020}.
-Note however that in the experimentally still well out-of-reach ultra-relativsitic regime, the radiation reaction force may significantly modify SHHG~\cite{tang_plasma_2017}.
+\emph{(i) Intensity dependence:} The laser-to-SHHG conversion efficiency of CWE is constant over a large intensity range $>10^{15}\:$W/cm$^2$~\cite{thaury_high-order_2010}, whereas that of relativistic SHHG increases rapidly over a large $a_0$-range from $a_0\sim1$ until a saturation in the the ultra-relativistic limit $a_0\sim100$~\cite{thaury_high-order_2010,edwards_x-ray_2020}.
+Note however that in this experimentally still out-of-reach ultra-relativistic regime, the radiation reaction force may significantly modify SHHG~\cite{tang_plasma_2017}.

-\emph{(iii) Phase properties:} The intensity-dependence of the Brunel trajectories leads to increasing delays between successive attosecond pulses during the driving pulse envelope, and thus to frequency-broadened negatively chirped individual harmonics~\cite{quere_coherent_2006,varju_frequency_2005}.
-A positively chirped driving pulse can partially compensate the effect and consequently lead to spectrally narrower CWE-harmonics~\cite{quere_coherent_2006,malvache_coherent_2013}.
-In contrast, for moderately relativsitic $a_0\sim1$, the relativsitic SHHG emission is Fourier-limited~\cite{thaury_high-order_2010} such that despite its much steeper intensity dependence and consequently shorter temporal envelope, its harmonic spectral width is narrower than that of CWE harmonics generated in the same conditions~\cite{thaury_plasma_2007, thaury_high-order_2010,kahaly_direct_2013}.
-Only for higher $a_0\gtrsim10$, plasma surface denting due to radiation pressure will again induce an intrinsic harmonic chirp, with the opposite sign compared to that of CWE~\cite{thaury_high-order_2010,vincenti_optical_2014}.
+\emph{(ii) Phase properties:} The intensity-dependence of the Brunel trajectories leads to increasing delays between successive attosecond pulses under the driving pulse envelope, and thus to frequency-broadened negatively chirped individual harmonics~\cite{quere_coherent_2006,varju_frequency_2005}.
+A positively chirped driving pulse can partially compensate the effect and consequently lead to spectrally narrower CWE-harmonics~\cite{quere_coherent_2006,malvache_coherent_2013,mitrofanov_chirp-controlled_2020}.
+In contrast, for moderate $a_0\sim1$, the relativistic SHHG emission is Fourier-limited~\cite{thaury_high-order_2010,chopineau_spatio-temporal_2021} such that despite its much steeper intensity dependence and consequently shorter temporal envelope, its harmonic spectral width is narrower than that of CWE harmonics generated in the same conditions~\cite{thaury_plasma_2007,thaury_high-order_2010,kahaly_direct_2013}.
+Only for higher $a_0\gtrsim10$, \comm{while the individual attosecond pulses remain Fourier-limited, plasma surface denting will again lead to a varying pulse-spacing and thus induce an intrinsic harmonic chirp}, with the opposite sign compared to that of CWE~\cite{thaury_high-order_2010,behmke_controlling_2011,vincenti_optical_2014}.